 Levity uses AI to tag messages based on their content.
 For example, it can classify messages with the following tags: ‘urgent,’ ‘classified,’ ‘personal,’ or by customers or department.

 Learn more about categorizing your emails by content with Levity!

 This is highly valuable for managing your online reputation and responding to customer reviews.

 Study the data from customer reviews, survey forms, social media text, and other written sources.
 Detect the text for its sentiment (positive, negative, or neutral, topic, and intent).
 Learn more about automatically categorizing customer feedback with Levity.

 You can also apply a filter for urgency to de-escalate negative brand mentions or reviews quickly.
 Here’s more on processing & following up on customer feedback with Levity.

-Additionally, use sentiment analysis to learn written messages’ tone instantly.
-It can help you in several ways, such as prioritize angry or negative customer support tickets, track customer response to specific changes, and more.
+Additionally, use Sentiment Analysis to learn written messages’ tone instantly.
+It can help you in several ways, such as prioritizing angry or negative customer support tickets, tracking customer responses to specific changes, and more.

 If you're new to Text Analysis, we hope that we cleared some things up for you.
 If there's one takeaway you should have, it's this: Text Analysis is no longer the playground of software engineers - any business of any size can utilize research and the capabilities that are out there.

 Text Analysis for unstructured data is a compelling way to unlock actionable insights from your customer data - be it sentiment, topic, context, or... the sky is the limit!

 AI-powered Text Analysis takes the bulk of work to study, organize, categorize, and identify written data’s tone.
 This helps you boost productivity, improve customer service and satisfaction, understand your target audience better, and a lot more.